wp-plugins/cart66-cloud/readme.txt

 Donate link: http://cart66.com
 Tags: ecommerce, e-commerce, shopping, cart, store, cart66, download, digital, downloadable, sell, inventory, shipping, tax, donations products, sales, shopping cart, cloud, sky
 Requires at least: 3.2
-Tested up to: 4.1.1
+Tested up to: 4.2.2
 Stable tag: 2.0.4

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Cart66 Cloud gives you everything you need for a secure and PCI compliant store including recurring billing.
-You don't even need an SSL cert.
+Cart66 Cloud is everything you need for a secure and PCI compliant store.
+You don't even need your own SSL Certificate.

 == Description ==

-Cart66 Cloud let's you sell anything and handles all the details of keeping your store secure.
+Best Value + Best Security

+For less than you would pay for a payment gateway add-on and an SSL certificate you get a complete, PCI compliant, WordPress e-commerce system.

+This plugin connects your WordPress site to Cart66 Cloud which only costs $95/year.

 Sell digital files, ship products, and even sell memberships and subscriptions.
 Cart66 Cloud includes a built-in recurring billing engine and support for over 70 payment gateways.
 Membership management features to restrict access to content on your site is included too!
 Unlike other e-commerce plugins where you have to buy add-ons and worry about SSL certificates and security scans, Cart66 Cloud gives you everything you need all in one easy to use package.
 We even handle all of the [requirements for PCI compliance](http://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance") for you so you don't have to do anything but start selling.

 [vimeo http://vimeo.com/83884705]